The Essential Guide To

 The array of health issues that microdosing marijuana is proving beneficial for is somewhat startling: Users are addressing anxiety, chronic pain, stress, ADHD, inflammation, and indigestion, among others, while mood and emotional enhancements are frequently reported.

 For me, the mood/emotional effects are the most vital, as the greater connections I feel between my altered mindset and my environment, including other people, provide me with creative inspiration, insights, and experiences that are often indelible.
 Setting is of course a critical influence with all psychedelics; I love how I can be fascinated in both rural and urban environments on cannabis.
 While the experience is similar for other psychedelics, I find that on LSD I need a break from metropolitan settings, for example, even if it just means immersing myself in a city park.

 4. Can I do this every day?

-Unlike LSD and mushrooms, the potential for safe daily cannabis microdosing exists.
+Unlike LSD and psilocybin mushrooms, cannabis does not produce tolerance, so daily microdosing is possible.
 Employment lawyers are currently working on workplace policies regarding marijuana, as professionals are finding themselves functional, focused, less anxious, and even more productive on a daily basis—a far cry from the couch-dwelling slacker image.
 The FBI, which admitted in 2014 that they could not hire the computer hackers they needed because of the widely prevalent cannabis use among the prospective employees, may need to reconsider three years on.

 In the case of overindulgence, users will recover just fine after they awake from the prolonged sleep that is most likely to occur; capsules containing CBD, a cannabinoid that can lessen the anxiety that THC can cause, are even available as a “safety valve” for microdosers who’ve inadvertently taken too much THC.